julianlk522/FITM/README.md

     -assign (take some data and a pointer and copy the data to the referenced var) -obtain (get, extract, assign)
-    -resolve (take in a possibly incomplete form and translate to a correct form)
+    -resolve (take in a possibly incomplete form and translate to a correct form) -replace spellfix transactions with triggers
+    -(that way can make changes over CLI without worrying about unsync) -too complicated for now ... workaround might be just resetting on cron job or something though that requires downtime...

 ## Why is it different and better than existing alternatives?